officelifehq/docs/docs/documentation/operate/expenses.md

 You can change the names of the categories, delete them or add new ones at anytime.

 An expense doesn’t necessarily have to be associated with a category, but it’ll be much easier accounting-wise if it’s associated with one upon creation.
-When an expense doesn’t have a category, it’ll be simply put in the Uncategorized category.
+When an expense doesn’t have a category, it’ll be  put in the Uncategorized category.

 ### Creating an expense category